Keep Growing: Fall is the Perfect Time to Plant Perennials

 Why should spring get all the glory?
 While you might not think of fall as a time to get outside and plant new perennials, it actually presents a golden opportunity to do just that.
 Not only is it bargain time for many perennials at the garden store, the growing conditions are perfect for establishing roots.

 In autumn the garden’s peak is fresh in your mind, so it’s easy to remember where you need to add some pizzazz.
 Remember that dead spot you noticed in midsummer?
 How about the garden bed that needs a splash of yellow or blue?
 Now is the time to address those areas.
+Learn the meaning of common gardening terms before you go shopping.

 Time It Right

 In Zones 6 and 7, the cool-down period starts around the end of September, about six weeks before the first fall frost.
 This is the ideal time to start your fall plants.
 In Zones 3 to 5, you’ll want to plant earlier if you can.
 And of course, Zones 8 to 11 can pretty much plant year-round without a problem.
 (Lucky!)
 Still, you want to get an early start to give roots time to get established.
+Avoid these gardening mistakes with perennial plants.

-Gardening Basics to Picking Up a Bargain
+Pick Up a Bargain

 At the end of the season, you can find big discounts on plants that have passed their peak.
 Most sellers knock down prices fast when their perennials go out of bloom, and lower them even more when the plants start looking down and out.
 Expect to find perennials at 50 percent or even 75 percent off.
 Keep in mind that the longer you wait for deals, the smaller the selection and the less time you have to get plants established.
+These inexpensive plants will make your garden pop.

 You know that section in the bargain area that’s super cheap, and it’s not hard to tell why?
 I call it death row, and it’s actually where I head first in hopes of finding a steal.
 The plants often look pitiful or even near death, but some are still worth a shot.
 If it’s wilted, generally sad looking or has yellowing or dying foliage, but the right price, grab it—as long as there’s still some green and it’s not diseased.